Great white sharks off California gain more protection

 The panel acted after environmental groups presented data collected in 2011 and 2012 showing adults and sub-adults of the species numbering fewer than 340 in two principal feeding grounds off central California and Baja.

-The survey, the first tally of great whites along the U.S. Pacific Coast, provided no comparison numbers.
+The survey, the first tally of great whites along the Pacific Coast, provided no comparison numbers.

 Commercial fishing industry groups have questioned whether the tally, which may seem small, might actually reflect a healthy number for an apex marine predator, and whether it represents a growing or shrinking population.